gulipalli123/AudioConverter/README.md

 7. save the cmake file will do the configuration and generation

-8. there is option to build in the visual studio
+8. there is option to build in the visual studio -select x64-Debug as build options

 9. You can find the binary or executable in -  /WavToMp3/out/build/x64-Debug/WavToMp3.exe